-The investigator will create an Investigative Report that fairly summarizes relevant evidence.
-At least ten (10) business days prior to a formal adjudication, the Director of Title IX and Civil Rights will provide to both Complaint and Respondent and their Advisors the Investigative Report in an electronic format or a hard copy for their review and written response.
+The Investigator will create an Investigative Report that fairly summarizes relevant evidence.
+At least ten (10) business days prior to adjudication, the Title IX Coordinator will provide to both Complaint and Respondent and their Advisors the Investigative Report in an electronic format or a hard copy for their review and written response.